Washington Homeowners

 HOA Ignoring You

-Washington law requires your HOA to respond within 10 business days.
-If they've gone silent, a formal demand letter starts the legal clock.
+Washington law generally requires your HOA to respond within 10 business days.
+If they've gone silent, a formal written follow-up letter helps you document your record before taking next steps.

 Maintenance Failure